Virtual Immersion Activities

 Dear students and friends of the School in Germany -

-While our sites in Germany have closed for Spring 2020 due to the corona-crisis, our program is alive and kicking!
-And while we hope that nobody’s health will be affected in severe ways, we are determined to find ways of coming together and support each other in our dedication to learning, studying, and hopefully even laughing in German.
+But while we’re busy preparing for a covid-19 compatible study abroad experience hopefully beginning with Spring 2021, we’re still determined to find ways of coming together and support each other in our dedication to learning, studying, and hopefully even laughing in German.

 Check out our Books, Movies and More Selections and don’t miss our offerings for Spaß auf Deutsch: make a point of spending time in language even though you cannot be in Germany.
 If you’d like to participate, send an an email to the group(s) of your choice:

 Be safe, keep up your German and your spirits, protect yourself and your loved ones, and make sure to be in touch!